 The bottom line is you cannot stay locked up in the house because there are big bad wolves out there to speak.

 If you decide to travel alone, you are not supposed to let everyone know you are on your own.
 The smart thing is always to trust your instincts, meet people in public places and avoid roaming in the dark.
-You realise these are the same principles we apply in our day to day lives.
+You realize these are the same principles we apply in our day to day lives.
 Nothing changes, the world has people with bad intentions, but also there are also great hearts and beautiful minds too.

 8.“How many leave days do you have?
 Must be a lot?”